danielsaidi/PresentationKit/README.md

 ## Getting Started

-PresentationKit makes it easy to present alerts, full screen covers, and sheets, using observable contexts together with any kind of model that we want to present.
+PresentationKit makes it easy to present alerts, full screen covers, and sheets, using observable contexts with any kind of models that we want to present.

-All we have to do to be able to present a model in an alert or a modal, from anywhere within our app, is to apply a ``presentation(...)`` view modifier to the application root:
+All we have to do to be able to present a model from anywhere within our app, is to apply a ``presentation(...)`` view modifier to the application root:

 ```swift
 @main